trevoreyre/autocomplete/packages/autocomplete-js/README.md

 You can use the `renderResults` function to take full control of the rendering of your results list.
 This function takes the following arguments:

-- `results` - A list of results.
+- `results` - The list of results returned from your `search` function
 - `resultProps` - A list of props for each result.
 Each item in the list is a `String` of HTML attributes, which are expected to be rendered on your result `li` element.
+This way, you don't have to worry about generating the proper IDs, classes, and ARIA attributes yourself.

 The function should return an HTML string to be rendered to the DOM.